If you are like me and basically plan your next destination based on what the most affordable countries to travel in are, then this post is for you.

 Who knew South Africa is considered one of the cheapest countries to visit, especially for such a developed country.
 Well, thanks to affordable accommodation, a well-worn backpacker scene and cheap alcohol (and free wine tastings) it has resulted in South Africa being one of the cheapest countries to travel to as well as being extremely backpacker friendly.

 One of the best things to do in Africa is going on a safari to see the big five, though with park fees and tours prices can quickly add up.
-Thankfully South Africa is the perfect place for finding affordable safaris, ensuring you are able to tick off those animals for your list (check out Tour Radar to find cheap group tours).
+Thankfully South Africa is the perfect place for finding affordable safaris, ensuring you are able to tick off those animals for your list.

 Cost per day: $55.00

 One of the most beautiful destinations which often appears in the cheapest countries lists is Morocco.
-From the Sarah Desert to the surf beaches and the mountains, Morocco is an affordable destination which will keep you amazed by the changing landscapes.
+From the Sarah Desert to the surf beaches and the mountains, Morocco is an affordable destination that will keep you amazed by the changing landscapes.
 The seaside town of Essaouira is a popular beach spot, though if you are looking a more relaxed vibe definitely check out Sidi Kaouki.

-Thanks to regular flights from all around Europe you could be exploring a country in a whole new continent without having to spend that much money!
+Thanks to regular flights from all around Europe you could be exploring a country on a whole new continent without having to spend that much money!
 No matter whether you are traveling solo, bikepacking Morocco with your partner, or even exploring Morocco with kids, you are in for an amazing time.